barbaalba/Parametric-Channel-Estimation-with-Short-Pilots-in-RIS-Assisted-Near-and-Far-Field-Communications/README.md

 # NearField_RIS

 # Tutorial Functions
-- BeamWidth.m: It plots a figure where we understand that moving toward edges the beam gets wider and stretched in near field region.
 - EigenDecompositionNearField.m: It plots the Eigenvalues in order.
 - phaseOverAntennas.m: It demonstrate how near field project phase over the array surface compared to far field.
 - stretchedBeam.m: It plots the orthogonal crosses to show that increasing elevation leads to points going out of the border.